-The door covers are the large arch-shaped pieces with two tabs on the sides.
+Put the support on the bottom of the tower before folding the tower roof pieces with two tabs on the sides.
 They can be used to cover the archways on the large towers and the drawbridges on the walls (after all, not every section of wall needs a drawbridge).
-You can choose door covers that depict a smaller door, an iron portcullis, a carved gargoyle, or a blank wall.
+You can choose door covers that depict a smaller door, an iron portcullis, a carved skull or dragon, or a blank wall.